Belly Belly Bread by Hedda Bauer

 Hedda Bauer's project, Belly Belly Bread, is a micro-opera in three acts—a performative and installation-based work exploring the dramaturgy of a diva, the exaggerated expressions of Greek tragedy, and the roles of 1950s mothers at home.

-Protagonists are positioned at home, each embodying a diva figure: the artist-grandmother Catharina Bauer, the modernist power couple Gertrude Stein and Alice B. Toklas, and the divine opera singer Maria Callas.
-Each plays a distinct role in a newly composed work, in which Hedda Bauer collaborates with composer Cornelia Karlsson from the Copenhagen Conservatory of Music.
+All all all is transformed with drapes of colourful ribbons and knäckebröd.
+At the center, enormous ceramic shoes are installed to be dragged across the home.
+Bauer asks: How do you find your inner diva?
+Through body and voice exercises and with the help of their crew, they explore the lives of three iconic divas.
+These protagonists are positioned at home, each embodying a diva figure: the artist’s grandmother Katharina Bauer, the modernist power couple Gertrude Stein and Alice B. Toklas, and the opera singer Maria Callas.
+Each plays a distinct role in a newly composed work in which Hedda Bauer collaborates with composer Cornelia Karlsson from the Copenhagen Conservatory of Music.
+This bread-home drama places divinity within the domestic sphere, weaving a narrative of sisterhood, conflict, and loyalty.

 Show dates: